urbanjost/M_intrinsics/README.md

 <!--
-Converting from the primary source in txt/ in txt2man(1) format and generating the markdown to the Kramdown markdown in md/ being used to generate the txt/ directory with pandoc made sense as the primary target became fortran-lang.org documents instead of man-pages but the pandoc(1) conversion to /txt and then manpages leaves the plain text
+Converting from the primary source in txt/ in txt2man(1) format and generating the markdown to the Myst markdown in md/ being used to generate the txt/ directory with pandoc made sense as the primary target became fortran-lang.org documents instead of man-pages but the pandoc(1) conversion to /txt and then manpages leaves the plain text